spotzero/pdf-er/README.md

 ## License

-Code including is released under the GPL-3, see LICENSE.txt for details.
+Code included is released under the GPL-3, see LICENSE.txt for details.

-Bundles fonts are copyrighted by there respective creators.
+Bundled fonts are copyrighted by their respective creators.